6 Car Safety Features Designed by Women

 Through her trip, she made important suggestions that transformed automobile design, including additional gears for hilly surfaces and brake linings to improve brake pads.

 No doubt the invention of these automobile features have made driving much safer today, but the unexpected can still happen.
 It is still better to get a coverage plan that can protect you from additional loss on the road.
-Allianz Malaysia has a range of motor policies as well as Enhanced Road Warrior, which offers 24/7 reliable and quick roadside assistance in case of a breakdown.
+Allianz Malaysia has a comprehensive car insurance which offers nationwide motor accident assistance as well as Enhanced Road Warrior, which offers 24/7 reliable and quick roadside assistance in case of a breakdown.

 For more info, call 1 300 88 1028, email email@example.com, or drop us a line via Facebook live chat.